bobandash/synqsell_shopify/README.md

 Here are the nice to have features:

+- (Has to be done immediately after deployment): There's no webhook Stripe calls that makes sure the payment method is not expired / is still valid, I need to set up a Cron job once a month that checks each payment method and emails the users if they need to update their payment method
 - Add skeleton loading pages to all other pages in the application (the homepage has a skeleton loading page)
 - Currency conversion for retailers and suppliers in different countries
 - Handle refunds for when a supplier or retailer refunds an order